iot-Noob/API-Boiler-Plate/README.md

 - `ADMIN_PASSWORD:` Default password for the admin user.
 - `LOG_FILEPATH:` Path for log file storage.
 - “`MEMORY_COST`, `PARALLELISM`, `HASH_LENGTH`, `SALT_LENGTH`: Parameters for Argon2 config”
+- `SALT:` additional to secure password
+- `PEPPER` additional to secure password
 ## Database Setup
 Ensure your database schema is set up correctly.
 This application assumes you have a users table with the following columns: